 - Add the flour mixture to the batter.
 Mix in the chocolate chips and pecans.

-- Use a medium cookie scoop to place the dough onto the tray.
-Press down gently to flatten, leaving enough room in between to expand.
+- Use a medium cookie scoop to place the dough onto the tray - I use a 40ml cookie scoop yielding 50g of cookie dough.
+Press down on each cookie gently to flatten (about 7cm across), leaving enough room in between to expand.

-- Bake for 6-9 minutes or until the edges of the cookies are a light golden brown.
+- Bake for 10-12 minutes or until the edges of the cookies are a light golden brown.
 It’s worth rotating baking trays halfway to make sure the cookies brown evenly.
+The cookies will usually look just barely cooked when you take them out - do not overbake!